National Religious Party: Religion and state

 The NRP's policy was that Israel ought to retain its special Jewish character and retain a vague commitment to Judaism.

 The party argued that affairs of personal status, (such as marriage, divorces, and burial), should be kept under the authority of Israel's rabbis (or other religious clerics for non-Jews).

-The NRP claimed that the Jewish state show respect for the Jewish religion by observing the Sabbath and serving Kosher food in its institutions and organizations (as it applies to the IDF, public transportation, the Israeli police, and governmental companies.)
+The NRP claimed that the Jewish state shows respect for the Jewish religion by observing the Sabbath and serving Kosher food in its institutions and organizations (as it applies to the IDF, public transportation, the Israeli police, and governmental companies.)

 The party, along with the other Orthodox political parties in Israel, wanted entrenchment into Israeli law so that converts to Judaism who wish to immigrate to Israel under the Law of Return can only be accepted if their conversions were conducted according to strict Orthodox standards.
 This was a controversial position, as some secular claim that it would undermine Israel's connections with worldwide, and especially American, Jews.
 (See Who is a Jew? for more information.)

-Regarding conversions to Judaism performed within Israel, the NRP found itself on the same side of the debate as the secular, and opposed to the views of the Haredi parties, and particularly Shas.
+Regarding conversions to Judaism performed within Israel, the NRP found itself on the same side of the debate as the secular, and opposed to the views of the Haredi parties, particularly Shas.
 The party advocated that the Israeli Chief Rabbinate must act to ease the procedures for anyone who wants to convert, following the Neeman Committee (ועדת נאמן) recommendations.
 It also called for the restoration of the nationality (לאום "Leom") clause on the Israeli identification card.
 Both issues are connected to public debates about Russian immigrants who are within the rubric not being Jews according to Jewish law.

 The issue of conscripting yeshiva students was a sensitive issue in the party's rhetoric.
 Historically, the NRP initiated the regulations allowing yeshiva students to avoid military service, and supported that position over a long time.
 This came into conflict with the party's ideology and its supporters as the party moved towards the center, and as the number of such students rose sharply leading to allegations that many were not really students.
-In the 2000s, the NRP explicitly stated that participation in the Israeli army was a Mitzvah and a moral obligation, and stresses that its "finest youth... serve in the elite commando and combat units in the IDF".
+In the 2000s, the NRP explicitly stated that participation in the Israeli army was a Mitzvah and a moral obligation, and stressed that its "finest youth... serve in the elite commando and combat units in the IDF".